qcri-social/AIDR/Analytics.md

 The aidr-analytics module maintains various statistics of the tagged items.
 It is responsible for keeping information about how many items on a collection have been tagged into various categories, at different time granularities (5 minutes, 1 hour, and 1 day).

+The aidr-analytics module will be used to create a sort of _dashboard_ including tables and pie charts illustrating the percentage of items in different categories, and time-lines showing the volume of items in each category over time.

 # Technologies

 The aidr-analytics module is a Java EE application using Spring and the following libraries: